Publication Ethics

 CORRECTIONS IN PUBLISHED ARTICLES

-When errors are identified in published articles, UPJOHNS will consider what action is required and may consult the editors and the authors’ institution(s).
+When errors are identified in published articles, UPJOHNS will consider what action is required and may consult the authors’ / institution(s).
+Errors by the authors may be corrected by a corrigendum and errors by the publisher by an erratum.

-If there are errors that significantly affect the conclusions or there is evidence of misconduct, this may require retraction or an expression of concern as per the guidelines.
+If there are errors that significantly affect the conclusions or there is evidence of misconduct, this may require retraction or an expression of concern.
+All authors will be asked to agree to the content of the notice.

 UPJOHNS ADVERTISING POLICY